yvt/svgbobdoc/README.md

 ### Tips

  - Using this macro increases the compilation time.
-The `enable` Cargo feature can be used to turn off the transformation and the dependencies' compilation.
+The `enable` Cargo feature can be used to turn off the transformation and the compilation of most dependent packages.

 License: MIT/Apache-2.0